Generalized cluster algorithms for Potts lattice gauge theory: Background and definitions

 Hiraoka and Shirai introduced the prime-$q$ case of the PRCM in the context of a mean-field analogue of this model, but did not connect their work to the literature on Potts lattice gauge theory \cite{bernoulli-cell-complexes}.
-Duncan and Schweinhart further studied the PRCM on $\Z^d$ in \cite{prcm-plgt}, and the extension to general $q$ was independently discovered by Duncan and Schweinhart \cite{duncan2023sharp,prcm-24} and Shklarov \cite{shklarov}.
-Earlier attempts at this construction~\cite{ginsparg1980large,maritan1982gauge} fell short~\cite{aizenman1984topological} because they implicitly assumed that $|H^1(P;\Z_q)|$ always equals $q^{\rank H^1(P;\Z_q)}$, but --- even when $q$ is prime --- $\left| H^1\left(P;\Z_q\right)\right|$ depends on $q$.
-While $\abs{H^1(P;\Z_q)} = q^{\rank H^1(P;\Z_q)}$ holds true for subcomplexes of $\Z^3$, it fails in higher dimensions and subcomplexes of the $4$-torus.
-If $P\subset\Z^4$ is an embedding of the real projective plane, for example, $\left| H^1\left(P;\Z_2\right)\right|=2$ but $\left| H^1\left(P;\Z_q\right)\right|=0$ for odd $q$.
-By contrast, the $0$-dimensional cohomology $\abs{H^0\paren{P;\Z_q}}$ always equals $q^{\betti_0(P)}$.
-See \cite{aizenman1984topological} for a complete discussion of this phenomenon.
+Duncan and Schweinhart further studied the PRCM on $\Z^d$ in \cite{prcm-plgt}: they proved a formula equating Wilson loop expectations in PLGT with the probability of a corresponding topological event in the PRCM, and established the the existence of phase transitions defined in terms of homological percolation (see Theorem~\ref{theorem:ds-8} below).
+The extension to general $q$ was independently discovered by Duncan and Schweinhart \cite{duncan2023sharp,prcm-24} and Shklarov \cite{shklarov}; the former authors established a rigorous relationship between the deconfinement transition for PLGT on $\Z^3$ and the percolation transition for the random-cluster model.
+Earlier attempts at this construction~\cite{ginsparg1980large,maritan1982gauge} fell short~\cite{aizenman1984topological} because they implicitly assumed that $|H^1(P;\Z(q))|$ always equals $q^{\rank H^1(P;\Z(q))}$, but --- even when $q$ is prime --- $\left| H^1\left(P;\Z(q)\right)\right|$ depends on $q$.
+Though $\abs{H^1(P;\Z(q))}$ is a power of $q$ when $P$ is a subcomplex of $\Z^3$, this fails in higher dimensions and also for the $3$-torus.
+If $P\subset\Z^4$ is an embedding of the real projective plane, for example, $\left| H^1\left(P;\Z_2\right)\right|=2$ but $\left| H^1\left(P;\Z(q)\right)\right|=0$ for odd $q$.
+There are more complicated examples for non-prime $q$ where $\abs{H^1\left(P;\Z(q)\right)}$ is not a power of $q.$ By contrast, the size of the $0$-dimensional cohomology $\abs{H^0\paren{P;\Z(q)}}$ always equals $q^{\betti_0(P)}$.
+See \cite{aizenman1984topological} for more discussion of this phenomenon.